Clown terrifying town dares police to catch him

-A clown is terrorizing a Scottish town and is taunting local police to capture them in a game of cat and mouse because he “wants to play,” according to Sky News.
+A clown is terrorizing a Scottish town and is taunting local police to capture him in a game of cat and mouse because he “wants to play,” according to Sky News.

 The person — dressed as Stephen King’s “Pennywise the Dancing Clown”, wearing red hair, collar, ruffled leggings — often holds the infamous red balloon as he parades around in the street during the night.